2.2. Management modes

 Procurement or grant award procedures for projects financed under EU external aid programmes vary according to the different arrangements for managing the project (referred to as 'management modes').

 The EU Financial Regulation1 and its Rules of Application2 in force since 01/01/2013 introduced important changes in the existing management modes.
 The changes entered into force on 01/01/2014.
-From the entry into force of the Financial Regulation for the Bridging Facility (amended 10th EDF FR) and 11th EDF, they will also be applicable to the European Development Fund.
+They also apply to the EDF.

 The notion of management modes remains the same.
 They are different ways to implement the EU budget or the EDF funds, depending on the variable level of implication of the European Commission in its implementation.
 This is attained through the delegation of a number of budget implementation tasks (such as conclusion of contracts, their operational and financial management, audit, evaluation, etc.).